Skip to main content

 In response to user suggestions, starting with this version Radio Explorer displays the latest modification date of a schedule file in the window title bar near the file name.

-The scrolling behavior of the Station tree table when using the wheel mouse has been corrected so that the scrolling direction is now vertical rather than horizontal.
+The scrolling behavior of the Station tree table when using the wheel mouse has been corrected, so that the scrolling direction is now vertical rather than horizontal.

 Lastly, this version provides correction for a problem with internal files of the online help, which prevented Radio Explorer from starting on some localized operating systems.